EDUCBA Logo

 Internal Server Error

-If you get this error then you can contact your host provider as the reason may be a permission error, corrupt file or a memory limit.
-In WordPress sites, this error can occur due to a third party plugins.
+If you get this error, then you can contact your host provider, as the reason may be a permission error, a corrupt file, or a memory limit.
+In WordPress sites, this error can occur due to third-party plugins.
 You can easily resolve this issue.

 Bad Gateway

-In this error, it normally means that both the servers don’t accept the protocol to exchange the data.
-This is because one of the servers is wrongly configured or programmed.
-To solve this contact your host provider.
+In this error, it normally means that both servers don’t accept the protocol to exchange the data.
+To solve this, contact your host provider.

-You get this error message whenever there is a temporary overload on the server or when the server is under a scheduled maintenance.
+You get this error message whenever there is a temporary overload on the server or when the server is under scheduled maintenance.
 503 error means that the web server is currently not available.
-This error is temporary and can be resolved in a short period of time.

 Service Temporarily Unavailable

-If you are a site owner then you should be more aware of the 503 error to properly maintain the site.
-As a site owner if you don’t do scheduled site maintenance in the correct way then it will definitely affect your search engine ranking.
+If you are a site owner, then you should be more aware of the 503 error to maintain the site properly.
+As a site owner, if you don’t correctly do scheduled site maintenance, then it will definitely affect your search engine ranking.

-504 Gateway Time Out error messages shows slow communication between the servers and it mostly happens when the higher end server is completely down.
+504 Gateway Time Out error messages show slow communication between the servers, mostly when the higher-end server is completely down.

-This error is also the same as 408 Request Time Out error.
-But the difference here is that it does not happen between the client and server but the communication problem happens between two servers in the back end.
+This error is also the same as the 408 Request Time Out error.
+But the difference here is that it does not happen between the client and server, but the communication problem happens between two servers in the back end.

 Gateway Time-Out